tilfinltd/aws-extend-switch-roles/README.md

 - **Sign-in endpoint in current region (Experimental, Supporters only)** instead of *signin.aws.amazon.com* when you browse a non-global page in AWS Management Console.
 For those working geographically far from Virginia, the switch role may be a little faster.
 - ~~**Automatically assume last assumed role (Experimental)** automatically assumes last assumed role on the next sign-in if did not back to the base account and signed out.~~ **temporarily disabled**
 - **Configuration storage** specifies which storage to save to.
 'Sync' can automatically share it between browsers with your account but cannot store many profiles.
 'Local' is the exact opposite of 'Sync.'
+- **Visual mode** specifies whether light mode or dark mode is applied to the UI appearance.

 ## Extension API